o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

 different topics, so it is possible to give people different voting power about different things.

-The discussion of this approach discussion also doesnt handle:
+More can be said on for instance:

-* Voting having effect on voting powers.
+* Decisions having effect on voting powers.
 * Reviews of decisions.
 * The role of communication.
 I suppose there could be a 'second voting power' about bringing up 'mandatory' discussions/responses.